alexellis/xservedbyfinder/README.md

 > [Node.js vs. Bash – Apr First Raspberry PI Challenge](http://blog.alexellis.io/april-1st-node-js-vs-bash/)

+#### Extra points

+* Passing or configuring the URL by environmental variable.

-#### Dockerfile
+* Adding a Dockerfile

-If you can then please add a `Dockerfile` because this will mean anyone who wants to execute your example can do so with minimal fuss.
-I'd also like to include them in a CI build.
+You can extra kudos for adding a `Dockerfile`.
+This means anyone who wants to run your example can do so with zero fuss.
+I'd also like to include them in a CI build at a later date.

-Several Dockerfiles are already included, please look at the go_v1 sample for an example.
+Several Dockerfiles are already included, please look through the examples if you need an example.